manish-garodia/manish-garodia/common/lib-cellar/procedures/db-goldimage/db-goldimage.md

 From the Oracle home location, start `./runInstaller` and select the following.
 Most fields are autofilled.

 > **Tip**: Run these steps after you extract the database installer (shiphome gold image or production version) into Oracle home.
-To get the installer, see [Pre-installation setup](?lab=db-goldimage#Preinstallationsetup).
+To get the installer, see [Preinstallation setup](?lab=db-goldimage#Preinstallationsetup).

 1. Create and configure a single instance database.